 6 Sweet New York Factory Tours!

-Even today, the city is home to numerous makers of clothing, chemicals, metal products, furniture, and packaged food — with almost a quarter of a billion dollars’ worth of specialty chocolate alone exported from the city each year.
-A number of factories offer fascinating behind-the-scenes tours, making for a unique and unexpected way to spend an afternoon.
+The city is home to numerous makers of clothing, chemicals, metal products, furniture, and packaged food — with almost a quarter of a billion dollars’ worth of specialty chocolate alone exported from the city each year.ย A number of factories offer fascinating behind-the-scenes tours, making for a unique and unexpected way to spend an afternoon.

-1. Brooklyn Brewery (79 North 11th Street, Brooklyn.
-Subway: L (Bedford Ave.), free tours on Saturday and Sunday afternoon, no reservations needed, or $10 tours Monday through Thursday at 5 p.m. that include a free souvenir glass and tastings of four beers, ticket information at http://brooklynbrewery.com/visit/visiting-the-brooklyn-brewery.)
+Details: 79 North 11th Street, Brooklyn.
+Subway: L (Bedford Ave.), free tours on Sunday afternoon, no reservations needed, or paid tours Monday through Thursday at 4:15 p.m. and 6 p.m.

 Yes, they allow tastings.